codeclysm/fangedgames/content/post/roleplaying-gloves.md

 draft = false
-title = "The roleplaying gloves" comments = true
+title = "The roleplaying gloves" comments = true description = "A collection of techniques that can help you tune the distance between you and the game, in order to find the spot that lets you feel more in control, more safe."
 +++

 Roleplaying can be dangerous.
 Ok, maybe not "Juggling venomous snakes blindfolded" dangerous, but still, you can encounter some pretty awful situations and you can hurt yourself.